invictus-ir/Microsoft-Extractor-Suite/docs/source/installation/Prerequisites.rst

 2. Powershell module: ExchangeOnlineManagement for the Microsoft 365 functionalities.

-3. Powershell module: AzureADPreview for the Azure Active Directory functionalities.
+3. Powershell module: AzureADPreview for the Entra ID functionalities.

 4. Powershell module: Microsoft.Graph for the Graph API functionalities.